mstechly/quantum_tsp_tutorials/README.md

 ## Unitary Fund

-This project is supported by Unitary Fund.
+This project is supported by [Unitary Fund](http://unitary.fund).
+If you have an idea for an open-source project for near term hybrid quantum-classical programming, this is a good place for you!

 [![Unitary Fund](https://img.shields.io/badge/Supported%20By-UNITARY%20FUND-brightgreen.svg?style=for-the-badge)](http://unitary.fund)